prebid/addressability-framework/mvp-spec/partials/identifier-table.md

-The Pseudonymous-Identifier object represent one identifier for the user.
-For now, there is one type possible ("prebid_id").

 | Field   | Type          | Details                                            |
 |---------|---------------|----------------------------------------------------|
 | version | Number        | The version of Prebid SSO used for signing the Identifier.                                                                       |